macp3o/linux-tweaks/README.md

 #### Requirements

 * Debian-based desktop/laptop system, including Ubuntu and Mint.

-* Apply preferrably immediately after a fresh install.
+* Apply immediately after a fresh install, or prior configuration may be lost.

-For RHEL-based desktop/laptop systems, the customizations require manual adjustments.
+* For RHEL-based desktop/laptop systems, the customizations require manual adjustments.

-Most of the tweaks can be applied successfully at a later time however, but no attempt is made to preserve any potential user changes.

 ## Features